A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Motivation

 \section{Motivation}

 In this work we focus on the efficient solution of the following Maxwell problem:

-Here $\boldsymbol{E}$ is the vector-valued electric field, $\boldsymbol{f}$ is a source term, while $\mu$ and $\varepsilon$ are electromagnetic parameters which are uniformly bounded and strictly positive but which we allow to be heterogeneous.
+Here $\boldsymbol{E}$ is the vector-valued electric field, $\boldsymbol{f}$ is a source term, while coefficients $\mu$ and $\varepsilon$ are electromagnetic parameters which are uniformly bounded and strictly positive but which we allow to be heterogeneous.
 Further, $\gamma>0$ is a positive parameter which is allowed to be very small.
-We suppose $\Omega$ is a computational domain (possibly non-convex and not simply connected) and $\boldsymbol{n}$ is the outward normal to $\partial\Omega$.
-For ease of presentation we restrict our discussion to the Dirichlet case \eqref{eq:positivemaxwell} but analogous results apply for other boundary conditions, as examples in our numerical results will show.
+Let $\Omega$ denote the computational domain (possibly non-convex and not simply connected) and $\boldsymbol{n}$ denote the outward normal to $\partial\Omega$.
+For ease of presentation we consider the Dirichlet case in \eqref{eq:positivemaxwell} but analogous results apply for other boundary conditions, as examples in our numerical results will show.
 Upon appropriate discretisation we must solve a linear system $A \mathbf{E} = \mathbf{f}$.
 This problem, although positive definite, remains challenging from the solution methods point of view.
-The reference method to solve this problem, remains up to now, the celebrated algorithm of Hiptmair--Xu from \cite{Hiptmair:2007:NSP}, which was identified by the U.S. Department of Energy in 2008 as one of the top ten recent breakthroughs in computational science.\footnote{\href{https://science.osti.gov/-/media/ascr/pdf/program-documents/docs/Breakthroughs_2008.pdf}{Report of The Panel on Recent Significant Advancements in Computational Science.}} This preconditioner is based upon a splitting of the space (giving a Helmholtz decomposition), here $\mathbf{H}_0(\mathbf{curl},\Omega)$ for $\Omega$ convex, by isolating the kernel of the curl operator
+To date, the reference approach for tackling this problem is the celebrated algorithm of Hiptmair--Xu from \cite{Hiptmair:2007:NSP}, which was identified by the U.S. Department of Energy in a 2008 report as one of the top ten recent breakthroughs in computational science.\footnote{\href{https://science.osti.gov/-/media/ascr/pdf/program-documents/docs/Breakthroughs_2008.pdf}{Report of The Panel on Recent Significant Advancements in Computational Science.}} This preconditioner is based upon a splitting of the space (giving a Helmholtz decomposition), here $\mathbf{H}_0(\mathbf{curl},\Omega)$ for $\Omega$ convex, by isolating the kernel of the curl operator